Firstly, what is the definition of fraud?

 However, should a victim make the deposit, the fraudster will usually stop all contact and the full loan amount that was advertised will never arrive.
 Usually, by the time a victim has become concerned, the fraudster in question will have either stopped responding to emails, calls, or SMSs, or will have cancelled their phone number or account altogether.

+By learning to spot scams, you can keep your account and money secure.
 It’s important to remember that at Wonga, we only offer loans of up to R4000 for new customers, and R8000 for existing customers, which can be repaid up to 6 months.
 We don’t charge an upfront deposit, and we’ll never try to contact you directly through Facebook Messenger, WhatsApp, or a phone call to offer you a loan.

 If at any point you feel unsure, you can always contact our Fraud department on 0861-966-424 or through [email protected]